Skip to Content

 Students will be provided with the opportunity for two attempts at each assessment task, with additional attempts at the discretion of the Head of Department.

-Students with valid, extenuating circumstances, who miss a scheduled assessment or due date, are allowed two attempts at each assessment task.
+Students who miss a scheduled assessment or due date with a valid reason or extenuating circumstances, are allowed two attempts at each assessment task.

-Students without an extension, or valid extenuating circumstances, who miss a scheduled assessment or due date, are allowed one other opportunity to complete the assessment.
+Students who miss a scheduled assessment or due date without an extension, or valid reason or extenuating circumstances, are allowed one other opportunity to complete the assessment.

 A student is assessed as ‘satisfactory’ in an assessment task when they have successfully met the specified standard against each of the criteria being assessed.